theolvq/spacestagram/README.md

 1. Clone this repo `git clone https://github.com/daawascript/spacestagram.git`
 2. `cd spacestagram` and run `npm install`
 3. Create a file at the root of the project named `.env`
-4. Create a variable inside the `.env` file with the following name: `REACT_APP_API_KEY=<YOUR_API_KEY>` where you replace `<YOUR_API_KEY>` by the api key you received from NASA
+4. Create a variable inside the `.env` file with the following name: `REACT_APP_API_KEY=<YOUR_API_KEY>` where you replace `<YOUR_API_KEY>` by the api key received from NASA
-5. Run `npm start`
+5. Run `npm start` to start the app on `http://localhost:3000`

 ## Technologies & choices

 This project is built with React and Styled-Components.
 React is great at creating interactive UI with reusable components.
-Styled-components helped to keep our CSS maintainable and the use of props directly in the styling is a feature that simplifies conditional styling/rendering greatly.
+Styled-components help to keep our CSS maintainable and the use of props directly in the styling is a feature that simplifies conditional styling/rendering greatly.
 [Shopify's own eslint plugin](https://github.com/Shopify/web-configs/tree/main/packages/eslint-plugin) was used in order to respect the company's coding style.

 ## Accessibility

-I used the [a11y eslint jsx plugin](https://github.com/jsx-eslint/eslint-plugin-jsx-a11y#readme) in order for the app to stay accessible throughout development.
+I used the [a11y eslint jsx plugin](https://github.com/jsx-eslint/eslint-plugin-jsx-a11y#readme) to adhere to accessibility guidelines throughout development.
 Lighthouse reports were also ran to make sure that nothing was left behind.
 I added `alt` and `aria-label` attributes for `svgs`, `img` and `button` elements.
 Semantic tags are used as much as possible, a couple `div` elements are present but they act as containers.

 ## Current Features